SQL vs NoSQL Database

 SQL v/s NoSQL

 SQL: Data is nicely organized in appropriate tables according to the predefined schema, which reduces redundant information.
 Data conforms to the applied constraints.
 Requires a lot of initial thought to minimize changes later which might require migration of existing data and related downtime.
 Structured data prevents developers from sloppily adding data, and constraints prevent the corruption of data due to software bugs.
-This translates to more effort for developers initially.
+This translates to more effort for developers.

 SQL: Due to structured data, the Relational database provides a powerful SQL(Structured Query Language) interface for Data definition, Data Control, and Data Manipulation.
 The split structure allows us to join data in any way.
 Numerous join types are available and can be done with any number of tables in any way.

 SQL: SQL Database is powerful and flexible but constrained in terms of scaling.
 Scaling SQL Database systems require expensive hardware to scale vertically.
 If we distribute SQL over multiple servers using data partitioning, however, performance suffers for certain queries and joins.
-This can also be attributed to the fact that relational databases came into existence in the early 1970s, in those times the scale and traffic that we witness today were unheard of.

 On the other hand, If you are designing a web crawler or search engine application, it is not advisable to use a Relational database due to the unstructured nature of web data and the scale at which you need to operate.

-Here is a list of Popular Use cases along with the most suitable Database types for each use case.
+Here is a list of Popular Use cases along with the most suitable Database types for each use-case.

 |Sno||Use case||Choice of Database|

 |1||Cache||NoSQL inmemory datastore : Redis, Memcached|